+With gasoline prices continuously on the rise, you may be looking for ways to lower your fuel bill.
 Does driving slower save gas?
-The answer may surprise you.
-Keep reading to find out what a savvy consumer like you can do to save money in today’s environment.
+How do tires play a role?
+The answers to these questions and more may surprise you.
+Keep reading to find out what a savvy consumer like you can do to save money in today’s inflationary environment.

 1. How to Find the Best Gas Prices